Samsung Galaxy Watch 4 & Watch 4 Classic review: Just in time

 Over three nights, I used the Galaxy Watch 4 on my left wrist and one of an Apple Watch Series 6, Skagen Falster 3, or Fitbit Sense on my right to compare metrics as I did a high-intensity Supernatural VR workout, which I absolutely love and look forward to every day.
 (Side note: Supernatural uses a smartwatch app to feed live heart rate data into its experience and only makes it for the Apple Watch and Wear OS, so I'm pretty thrilled I'll be able to continue wearing the Watch 4 without having to throw on an Apple Watch every time I want to sweat.)
 On one night, I wore all four just for kicks and giggles.

 I've never been particularly impressed with the sensors in Fossil watches and have had issues with Fitbits in the past, but the numbers I got from the Watch 4 appeared to be within a few BPM of the Apple Watch during every peak and valley.
-I didn't get a chance to test the GPS for its accuracy, though, but I'll update this review once things cool off outside and I can do some outdoor runs.
+I didn't have the opportunity to test the GPS for its accuracy, though, but I'll update this review once things cool off outside and I can do some outdoor runs.

 Samsung Health also includes a social element, which is severely lacking compared to its competitors.
-While it's still a nascent feature waiting for a broader user base, there are only a couple of challenges you can issue to your friends, and they're both step-based.
-You can't compete for more holistic goals, like calories burned or minutes moved, and when you end up winning a challenge, you get no feedback or badges from Samsung to gamify the experience and promote further competition.
+While it's still a developing feature waiting for a broader user base, there are only a couple of challenges you can issue to your friends, and they're both step-based.
+You can't compete for more holistic goals, like calories burned or minutes moved.
+When you win a challenge, you get no feedback or badges from Samsung to gamify the experience and promote further competition.
 It may seem like a small thing, but these little UX inclusions are precisely why Fitbit's and Apple's fitness ecosystems are so sticky.

-On the topic of BIA, which uses a weak electrical pulse to measure skeletal muscle and fat percentage in the body, I'm less interested in the availability of the tool itself than the reason Samsung felt it was useful to add it to a smartwatch to begin with.
+On the topic of BIA, which uses a weak electrical pulse to measure skeletal muscle and fat percentage in the body, I'm less interested in the tool's availability than the reason Samsung felt it was helpful to add it to a smartwatch, to begin with.
 Most BIA sensors are paired with scales, which first calculate your weight and then use that measurement as a baseline to figure out fat and muscle percentage, along with basal metabolic rate and overall BMI.
-The Watch 4 requires that you manually enter your weight every time you engage the Body Composition feature as a means of calibration; if you don't have a scale at home, the tool is largely useless.
+The Watch 4 requires that you manually enter your weight every time you engage the Body Composition feature as a means of calibration; if you don't have a scale at home, the tool is mainly useless.
 If you do, it means weighing yourself before adding the extra step of using the BIA sensor.

 For people who are into quantitative living, a smart scale, which features larger electrodes that are likely to produce more accurate results, is likely a better option.
 Wyze sells its smart scale for under $30; the industry-best option by Withings is under $100.

-The other concern I have, conversely, is for people who may overuse or even abuse having such ready access to this data.
-Samsung readily admits that it can't and shouldn't be used for diagnostics, but given that a reading only takes 15 seconds, there's a very real concern that those tracking weight loss may rely on it for trend data that can easily be manipulated by merely drinking a couple glasses of water.
+Conversely, the other concern I have is for people who may overuse or even abuse having such ready access to this data.
+Samsung readily admits that it can't and shouldn't be used for diagnostics, but given that a reading only takes 15 seconds, there's a genuine concern that those tracking weight loss may rely on it for trend data that can easily be manipulated by merely drinking a couple of glasses of water.
 As someone who struggled with weight loss in the past and used metrics like BMI and fat percentage as a bellwether for my success or failure, I think Samsung needs to do more to educate its users about the Body Composition feature rather than merely absolving itself of responsibility by adding a disclaimer to its press release.

 Finally, the Watch 4 series tracks sleep and does it quite well.
 I wore it to bed a few nights in a row and compared it to the data obtained by my Nest Hub (2nd Gen), which has been passively tracking my sleep for months, and the "time asleep" and "time in bed before sleep" numbers were within a couple minutes of one another.
 Samsung also tracks the various sleep stages, including Light, Deep, and REM, and offers an overall score that can be tracked over time.

 Overall I'm pleased with the Galaxy Watch 4's fitness suite, even if elements of it don't cohere as well as they do on competing platforms.
-There's a lot of room to improve, but I also think just being on a platform where newly-invigorated versions of Strava, myFitnessPal, and others have access to the same sets of data that the Watch 4 generates, much of it richer and more accurate than on previous versions, Samsung's in a good place.
+There's a lot of room to improve.
+Still, I also think being on a platform where newly-invigorated versions of Strava, MyFitnessPal, and others have access to the same sets of data that the Watch 4 generates, much of it richer and more accurate than on previous versions, Samsung's in a good place.

 Samsung Galaxy Watch 4: FAQ

-Note: This article was originally published in August 2021.
-It was updated in October 2021 with the following changes.